NikolayKanchevski/SierraEngine/README.md

 $ git submodule update --init --recursive
 ```

 And there you have it!
-You can now create your very own application or play around with the engine itself.
+You can now create your very own application using the Sierra API, which is contained in the [Sierra](https://github.com/NikichaTV/SierraEngine/tree/842946e5840b1bd03f32df8e2f2da3b6ae46ff2d/Sierra) subdirectory.
+Unfortunately, there is not an existing editor, however, rest assured, one is on its way!

+Tip: In order to get a better grasp of how the API works, you can always take a look at the [Sandbox](https://github.com/NikichaTV/SierraEngine/tree/842946e5840b1bd03f32df8e2f2da3b6ae46ff2d/Sandbox) project, which has a few ready-to-use examples.

 <br>